 I love samosas and was really thrilled to finally try an authentic samosa recipe at home.
-The vegetarian versions are my favorite and this is a nice version.
+Samosas can be vegetarian or meat filled.
+The vegetarian versions are my favorite and this is a nice one.

 Samosas are a fabulous East Indian appetizer recipe.
 A wonderful tasty dough is filled with spicy vegetetables and fried in ghee, Indian clarified butter.

 Don’t let the word butter scare you.
 Ghee is very healthy and Indians fry in it all the time.
 If you aren’t sure about the ghee, simply substitute a good quality vegetable oil like grapeseed oil.
 It won’t taste exactly the same though, so keep that in mind.